May 1, 2023

-May 10 is National Lupus day.
-Many people with Lupus have heat sensitivity.
-Rheumatologist George Stojan, an assistant professor of medicine at the Johns Hopkins University Medical School and co-director of its lupus center, studied more than 1,600 patients, and he found a relationship between their worsening symptoms and changes in the weather or air quality, such as intense heat or cold, high humidity, wind and severe air pollution.
+Rheumatologist George Stojan, an assistant professor of medicine at the Johns Hopkins University Medical School and co-director of its Lupus Center, studied more than 1,600 patients, and he found a relationship between their worsening symptoms and changes in the weather or air quality, such as intense heat or cold, high humidity, wind, and severe air pollution.

 “Ultimately, if our results are confirmed in future studies, it is inevitable that rising temperatures and weather extremes expected as a result of climate change will have an effect,” Stojan said, adding that climate change ultimately could be a key factor in treating lupus.

 Different atmospheric changes had different effects.
 Rising temperatures caused joint swelling, inflammation of the tissues that surround organs, rashes, and a decline of important blood cells, including white and red cells and platelets.
 High humidity resulted in joint swelling and inflammation.
-Air pollution also produced inflammation, as well as new rashes, blood abnormalities and joint flares (a worsening of joint stiffness and swelling).
-Wind caused joint flares, lung, blood and neurologic problems.
+Air pollution also produced inflammation, as well as new rashes, blood abnormalities, and joint flares (a worsening of joint stiffness and swelling).
+The wind caused joint flares, lung, blood, and neurologic problems.

 Some facts you may not know about lupus…